 In the courtrooms we appear in, we see two normal practices:

-- The court will calculate income based off of a normal 40 hour work week, even if a parent normally and consistently works more than that.
-We have seen many cases where one parent regularly works overtime but the court sticks them at a 40 hour work week, the same as the other parent.
+- The court will calculate income based on a normal 40 hour work week, even if a parent normally and consistently works more than that.
+We have seen many cases where one parent regularly works overtime but the court sticks them at a 40-hour work week, the same as the other parent.

 Some parents that are already working 40 hours per week feel the need to pick up extra hours at work or get a second job in order to pay their child support obligation, but they worry doing this will actually increase the amount of child support they have to pay.
 Getting another job or picking up extra hours in the middle of a divorce or a custody battle will most likely not increase a parent’s child support obligation.
 As stated above, Utah law provides that (1) child support will be calculated based on one full-time 40-hour job; and (2) overtime pay will only be considered if that overtime pay was regular and consistent before child support was initially calculated.